MSCI-245-342/multiuser-lab-assignment/instructions.md

 rails generate controller Sessions new
 ```

-To determine what will be passed into the controller when a user submits their login information, lets edit the view in `app/views/sessions/new.html.erb` first.
+To determine what will be passed into the controller when a user submits their login information, let's edit the view in `app/views/sessions/new.html.erb` first.
 Delete what is in there and paste in this:

 ```erb
 <h1>Login</h1>